Consultations & Evaluations

 - Employer work report evaluation for students is Applied Health Sciences

-You might have an Update meeting with your student advisor when you get back to campus after a work term.
+You might have an update meeting with your student advisor when you get back to campus after a work term.
 This meeting will be via either phone or Skype.
 You will have the option of scheduling an update meeting during the first week of classes, if you indicate that you need a meeting “as soon as possible”, or during the first month of the term, if you indicate “no rush”.

 You will receive an email from Co-operative Education, with a link to the eUpdate form.
-The eUpdate form will assist in updating Co-opertive Education on your soon-to-be-completed work term.
+The eUpdate form will assist in updating Co-operative Education on your soon-to-be-completed work term.
 Your student advisor may also request an update meeting with you.
 If you are requested, or indicate your wish for an update meeting, you'll receive an email just prior to the end of the work term with the link to sign up for a meeting time.

 Purpose of the update meeting

 - Provide you with support through the recruiting process